HarryNews/Raesonic/README.md

 Database credentials can be edited in [config.js](/config.js).

+You can install required packages using

 	$ npm install

+[browserify](https://www.npmjs.com/package/browserify) is required to build the client script

+	$ npm install -g browserify

+To bundle the client-side scripts, use

+	$ build

+Now it should be possible to run the server

 	$ node raesonic.js

 The application should now be accessible at [localhost:3000](http://localhost:3000).